-- plum jam (as much as you ned it, about 2/3 cup)
+- plum jam (as much as you need it, about 2/3 cup)

 - 2 tsp sugar

-Assembling the Gâteau, place first crepe on a plate.
-Spread a thin layer of meringue evenly across the cake.
-Lay second crepe on top.
+Assembling the Gâteau, place the first crepe on a plate.
+Spread a thin layer of the meringue evenly across the cake.
+Lay the second crepe on top.
 Top with about one teaspoon of the plum jam.
 Repeat frosting process until all but one crepe is left.
 Place the last crepe on a separate plate.
-Evenly distribute remaining 2 teaspoons of sugar.
+Evenly distribute the remaining 2 teaspoons of sugar.
 Caramelize the sugar with a small handheld kitchen torch.
-Place the crêpe on top of cake and let cool.
-Once the caramelized sugar has cooled, dust with coco powder and garnish with few slices of ripe plum.
+Place the crêpe on top of the cake and let cool.
+Once the caramelized sugar has cooled, dust with cocoa powder and garnish with few slices of ripe plum.
 Cool cake in the refrigerator to let cream harden.